AyhanHasanov/Konect-Documentation/Services/COMPETITION.PY (SERVICE).md

-This document explains the **competition analysis logic** located in `services/competition.py`.
+# Competition Service

+## Overview

-Its purpose is to analyze **EV charging competition** near a given location by:
+The purpose of the service is to analyse **EV charging competition** near a given location by:

 - Identifying the **nearest** EV charger.